Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: MGF-based Network Calculus and Analytic Combinatorics

 This notion of server can be too weak in some situations when performing a network analysis, and we introduce work-conserving $S$-servers: assume that $S(t,t) = 0$ for all $t$ and let $start(t) = \sup \left\{s\leq t~|~A(0, s) = D(0, s)\right\}$ be the last instant before $t$ when the server is empty.
-We also call it the {\em start of the backlogged period} of $t$.
-We say that the $S$-server is {\em work-conserving} if for all $t$ and $s\in\{start(t),\ldots, t\}$, $D(0, t) \geq D(0, s) + S(s, t)$.
+We also call it the \textit{start of the backlogged period} of $t$.
+Note that from this definition, if the server is idle at time $t$, then $start(t) = t$.
+We say that the $S$-server is \textit{work-conserving} if for all $t$ and $s\in\{start(t),\ldots, t\}$, $D(0, t) \geq D(0, s) + S(s, t)$.
 In other words, the service offered between times $s$ and $t$ is at least $S(s, t)$, provided that the server is always backlogged between times $s$ and $t$.
 We can always assume that $S$ is additive, whereas this does not have to hold for dynamic $S$-servers.

 The notions of dynamic $S$-server and of work-conserving $S$-server, respectively, correspond to the notions of service curve and strict service curve in deterministic network calculus \cite{BBLC18}.
 Note that a work-conserving $S$-server is also a dynamic $S$-server.